 River Catchment-based Flood Risk Assessment and Management

-The flooding along parts of the Shannon catchment experienced in 2015 had severe impacts on local communities and business.
-This flooding has highlighted the need for a wider debate and a national solution to managing flood risks in catchments and managing land use in areas at risk of significant flooding.
+The incidents of widespread flooding, such as along parts of the Shannon catchment in 2015, highlighted the severe impacts on local cmmunities and business.
+This highlighted the need for a wider debate and a national solution to managing flood risks in catchments and managing land use in areas at risk of significant flooding.

-The national Catchment-based Flood Risk Assessment and Management (CFRAM) programme currently aims to assess the existing flood risk of inland water courses and coastlines in Ireland and consider flood alleviation options.
-The programme is also considering the potential for significant increases in flood risk arising from climate change, ongoing development and other pressures that may arise in the future.
+The national Catchment-based Flood Risk Assessment and Management (CFRAM) programme, in its first cycle, assessed the existing flood risk of inland water courses and coastlines in Ireland and consider flood alleviation options.
+The programme is also considered the potential for significant increases in flood risk arising from climate change, ongoing development and other pressures that may arise in the future.
 The CFRAM programme is the vehicle for delivering on the main requirements of the European Floods Directive.
 This directive applies to inland waters as well as coastal waters.